julianh2o/reflowster.com/_posts/2014-12-18-poweringyourproject.markdown

 <img class="showcase" src="/resources/images/blog/psulabel.jpg" />

 You'll notice in this label that the power supply provides an output of 12v DC.
 For most projects, this will be too high.
-In order to use this power supply, you'd have to use a voltage regulator such as this <a href="https://www.sparkfun.com/products/107">Voltage Regulator - 5V</a> from Sparkfun to bridge the gap.
+In order to use this power supply, you'd have to use a voltage regulator such as the L7805 to bridge the gap.
 In all honesty, I'd probably not even bother.
-I'd prefer looking for a DC power supply that provided exactly the voltage I needed, however, if I were trying to use a 5v microcontroller to drive a 12v device, I may use this in conjunction with some MOSFETs.
+I'd prefer looking for a DC power supply that provided exactly the voltage I needed, however, if I were trying to use a 5v microcontroller to drive a 12v device, I may use this in conjunction with some transistors.

 Once you've found a suitable charging cable or AC adaptor, simply clip the end off of it and strip the wires to get a nice regulated DC power supply.
 You may want to solder on some kind of header or wiring to make connecting a breadboard easier.

 A slightly more elegant option is to find a power supply that terminates in a standard barrel jack.
 You may have these lying around at home or you may need to purchase one.
 Either way, once you have one (or perhaps a set) all that you need to do is to get a batch of receptacles that fit your chosen standard.
-You can find these that are compatible with breadboards, solderable to PCBs, or terminated in wires.
-Here's one from Sparkfun that'll fit into a breadboard or a PCB: <a href="https://www.sparkfun.com/products/10811">DC Barrel Jack Adapter - Breadboard Compatible</a>
+With some hunting, you can find a variety of these compatible with breadboards, solderable to PCBs, or terminated in wires.

 <img class="showcase" src="/resources/images/blog/barrel.jpg" />

 If you're not up for hacking apart an old cable, or can't seem to find any of them, you can buy a breadboard friendly power supply from a hobby supplier such as SparkFun. <a href="https://www.sparkfun.com/products/114">SparkFun Breadboard Power Supply 5V/3.3V</a>

-The main downside of this method is that you require an often-bulky wallwart to power your projects.
-I'm sure I don't need to explain the frustration often associated with trying to plug too many wallwarts into a power strip at the same time.
+The main downside of this method is that you require an often-bulky wall adaptor to power your projects.
+I'm sure I don't need to explain the frustration often associated with trying to plug too many of these into a power strip at the same time.
 If this is a concern you're interested in resolving, stay tuned for part II where I'll cover some additional ways of powering your device off of the wall.

 USB power
 ---------